 Pesticide Action Network North America (PANNA), San Francisco CA

-PANNA is "looking for people who share a commitment to environmental and social justice issues and a special interest in pesticide reform" to be interns.
+PAN is "looking for people who share a commitment to environmental and social justice issues and a special interest in pesticide reform" as interns.
 "Interns work with program staff, conducting research, analysis and outreach for specific projects and campaigns, as well as promoting PANNA's mission of making the world a more healthy and just place by replacing pesticides with ecologically sound alternatives.
 Some concrete benefits include: Experience in the non-profit world ...
 Experience with pesticide-related issues ...
 Project guidance and support ...
 Full access to our resources ...
 A way to publish your work ...
 Receive college credit ...
 Flexible schedule ...
 Transportation stipend"

 "Our projects and needs change frequently."
 Current projects include: "International pesticide issues ...Health & environmental impacts ...Genetic Engineering/Agricultural Biotechnology ...Workers' rights ...Latin America ...Organic cotton ...California pesticide use reduction ...Communications and Media ...GIS Mapping ...Web and other Internet projects"